TYPO3-Solr/ext-solr/Documentation/Backend/ConnectionManager.rst

 * Solr core name

-If you have a more complex setup or need to configure username and password please configure solr by editing the yaml file.
+If you have a more complex setup or need to configure username and password please configure Solr by editing the yaml file.

 The fallback mechanism allows you to overwrite settings on the language level.